What are incoterms?

-Incoterms are ubiquitous in international commerce.
-Trade bodies, courts, and lawyers all advocate the use as they serve as a universal language defining sales agreements.
+Incoterms are ubiquitous in international commerce— trade bodies, courts, and lawyers all advocate their use, as they serve as a universal language while defining sales agreements.
 Incoterms specify which part (seller or buyer) are responsible for costs and risks associated with international transportation and delivery of goods.